filegarden/mail/README.md

 ### Start the Server

-To start the server, run this.
+To start the mail server, run this.

 ```sh
 docker compose up -d
 ```

-After running this, the server will start automatically when the server boots from now on.
+After running this, the mail server will start automatically on boot from now on.

 ### Viewing Server Logs